idaholab/moose/modules/electromagnetics/doc/content/benchmarks/DipoleAntenna.md

 geometry shown above in [dipole-geometry-figure].
 The `.geo` file used to create this mesh is shown at the end of this section.
-To reproduce the corresponding `.msh` file (`dipole_antenna_1G_fine.msh`) in a terminal, ensure that gmsh is installed available in the system PATH and simply run the following command at the location of `dipole_antenna_1G.geo`
+To reproduce the corresponding `.msh` file (`dipole_antenna_1G_fine.msh`) in a terminal, ensure that gmsh is installed and available in the system PATH and simply run the following command at the location of `dipole_antenna_1G.geo`

-!!
-TODO: fix the clscale parameter to get the "fine" version of the mesh file

 ```
 gmsh -2 dipole_antenna_1G.geo -clscale 0.2 -order 2 -algo del2d